radiant-rstats/docker/install/rsm-msba-macos.md

 cp ~/git/docker/launch-rsm-msba.sh ~/Desktop
 ```

+## Extended functionality with Apache Spark

+To extend the functionality of the computing container with `Apache Spark`, `pyspark`, and `sparklyr` copy the `launch-rsm-msba-spark.sh` script to your desktop.
+Starting up the script that will finalize the installation of the computing environment and will download the latest version of the computing environment.

 ## Trouble shooting

 The only issues we have seen on macOS so far can be "fixed" by restarting docker and/or restarting your computer